ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

     // ...
   }))
   ```
-modify the providers list now
+modify the providers list now by referencing the stub:
 ```
 providers: [
   { provide: LoginService, useValue: loginStub }
 ]
 ```

 * Adding more tests to login component
 The login component is to get username as email address and password with a minimum of constraints like length and special characters.
 In the login.component.spec.ts let add user name to be a mandatory field.
 To do that we use the Angular **By** feature, to access HTML element using their CSS id. and then we use a special input type with validation rule.
   ```